sreyansb/Vaccine_notifier/README.md

 # Vaccine Notifier
 Notifies when a Covid-19 vaccine is available.
-Currently, it sends a notification when COVAXIN is available.
+Currently, it sends a notification (rather, makes a beep sound)  when COVAXIN is available.

 * Based on the user's requirements, he/she can be notified about the vaccine of their choice.
 * Text to Speech has been added for ease of use.